deemp/flakes/README.md

   nix develop
   ```

-- This will load the shell tools
+- This will load the shell tools and print a message

 - Okay, build the project to verify HLS can also build it